homothetyhk/RandomizerMod/articles/logic_variable_ref.md

 - TakeDamageVariable
   - Prefix: `$TAKEDAMAGE`
   - Required Parameters:
-    - If any parameters are provided, the first should be an int representing the number of 1-damage hits.
+    - If any parameters are provided, the first should be an int representing the amount of damage.
 Defaults to 1.
   - Optional Parameters: none
-  - This is a state modifier which represents the effect of taking damage.
-On the first hit, sets `HASTAKENDAMAGE`, and emits all equippable combinations of `CHARM` and `noCHARM` bools for the following charms: Lifeblood Heart, Lifeblood Core, Joni's Blessing, Fragile Heart.
-Subsequently, increments `SPENTBLUEHP` and `SPENTHP` accounting for overcharming to handle all damage.
+  - This is a state modifier which represents the effect of taking a single hit of specified damage.
+Assumes that the player has time to heal before taking the hit, and time to regen with Hiveblood after taking the hit.
+    - On the first time damage is taken, tries to emit a second state with Hiveblood equipped.
+    - On the first time double damage is taken, tries to emit states with all combinations of Lifeblood Heart and Lifeblood Core equipped.
+    - When damage that would kill is taken, tries to emit all combinations of Lifeblood Heart, Lifeblood Core, Joni's Blessing, Fragile Heart, and Deep Focus, and attempts to heal with Focus to survive.

 - WarpToBenchResetVariable
   - Prefix: `$WARPTOBENCH`